Using Module

 Caution

-module purge unloads all modules from your environment, including the default module discovery/2019-02-21.
+module purge unloads all modules from your environment.
 This module sets the HTTP proxy needed to access the internet from nodes.
 If you accidentally purge this module, it automatically reloads by logging out and then back in.
 You can also load it manually module load.

 Module show example